LordPsyan/AzerMangInityCore/README.md

 # AzerMangInityCore
-a clusterfuck of all cores into one.
+a master cluster headache fuck of merging all cores.